-- To install the Windows Desktop Admin Client: - Download the install file directly from the CC-SG by going to: https://<IP-address-or-hostname>/CC-SG80AdminClient.msi
+To install the Windows Desktop Admin Client:

-2. Launch the installer and click Next to start the installation.
+- Download the install file directly from the CC-SG by going to: https://<CC-SG IP address or hostname>/standalone - 2.
+For the Windows client, choose the .msi file.

-3. Follow the prompts to setup the installation.
+3. Launch the installer and click Next to start the installation.

-4. Accept security prompts if they appear.
+- 4. Follow the prompts to setup the installation.
+Accept security prompts if they appear. - 5.
 When the installation is complete, you will find the CC-SG Admin Client icon on your desktop.